 Viruses, Malware, Adware, Hijackers, Rootkits and More Removal Tutorial

-The most common service ($80 flat fee) provided to clients is a “Virus Removal” and these are the steps we use to remove infections.
+This is a common service provided to clients and these are the steps we use to remove infections.
 If you run into trouble getting these programs or would rather let a Guru handle it then call us at 615-332-2844.

-First off the word virus has become a general term that encompasses trojans, worms, and malware but in reality there are many different types just like for humans there are virsus, bacteria and parasites.
+First off the word virus has become a general term that encompasses trojans, worms, and malware but in reality, there are many different types just like for humans there are virus, bacteria, and parasites.
 There are programs out there that focus on just that one “type” so prevention of infections can be tough because there are so many ways a computer can be infected and they are constantly changing.

 Below are the terms.

 Malware – is an umbrella term used to refer to a variety of forms of hostile or intrusive software, including computer viruses, worms, trojan horses, ransomware, spyware, adware, scareware, and other malicious programs.
 It can take the form of executable code, scripts, active content, and other software.
 Malware is a program or file that are developed to take over your computer.
 Often they look like a real computer program but often the security program wanting $50 to fix your computer is the actual infection

 Adware – aka Pop-Ups or advertising-supported software, is any software package that automatically renders advertisements in order to generate revenue for its author.
 The advertisements may be in the user interface of the software or on a screen presented to the user during the installation process.
 A program that generates pop-ups on your computer or displays advertisements.
 It is important to note that not all adware programs are necessarily considered malware.
 There are many legitimate programs that are given for free that display ads in their programs in order to generate revenue.
 As long as this information is provided up front then they are generally not considered malware.